Coal Mine Fires and Burning Refuse

 Maintenance and Monitoring Costs: Maintenance and monitoring costs are low and typically would involve the monitoring of the heat signatures.

-Cryogenics Application
+Cryogenics Application:

 The cryogenics application injects a combination of liquid carbon dioxide and nitrogen into the fire area.
-The concept is that the super cold gasses will remove the heat from the fire, effectively extinguishing it.
+The method is that the super cold gasses will remove the heat from the fire, effectively extinguishing it.

 Overall Effectiveness: This application is very effective when used as a fire-fighting suppression system in an active mine or in a small-scale fire.
 The effectiveness decreases as the fire size increases.